-If in the relationship and/or after the breakup you did most of the trying to initiate or maintain contact, going no contact and then coming back and letting the other person do the initiating may seem like you’ve turned the tables around.
+If in the relationship and/or after the breakup you did most of the initiating or maintaining contact, going no contact and then coming back and letting the other person do the initiating may seem like you’ve turned the tables around.
 But is it?

 1) One day your ex seems so interested and the next, he/she disappears… then reappears again… and so forth.